Feel free to contact me via email at liujason [at] cmu [dot] edu!

 in differentiable physics and rendering.
 Our approach employs

-rendering priors to align with input images and segmentation masks along with physics priors to mitigate penetration
+rendering priors to align with input images and segmentation masks along with physics priors to

 and relative-sliding across frames.
 Furthermore, we present